quantiacs/documentation/en/source/data/stocks.md

 ## Stocks NASDAQ100

-Quantiacs provides historic, split adjusted, data for more than 250 stocks, all have been **NASDAQ100** index constituents at some point from 2001. (the beginning of index membership data).
-Most of stocks from the set are still active, but part of them aren't, and the main reason for keeping them still is to avoid survivorship bias occurrence.
+Quantiacs provides historic, split-adjusted data for more than 250 stocks that have been NASDAQ 100 index constituents at some point since 2001 (the beginning of index membership data).
+Most of these stocks are still active, but some are not.
+Delisted stocks are kept in the dataset to avoid survivorship bias.

 ```python
 import qnt.data as qndata